tandy1229/nvim/readme.md

 ================

-Because I use more than 50 plugins to use my nvim more effective.
-My neovim become slowly sometimes.
-So I try to make my vimrc file more simple to shortup its startup time, etc.
+Due to I use 60 plugins to make my nvim more effective.
+My neovim become dull sometimes.

+I try to make my vimrc file more simple to shortup its startup time, etc.

 Doing these things makes my neovim run faster.